elfctn/mini-crm/README.md

 ### 📝 3. note taking
 - add special notes to each customer card (date + description)
 - update and delete notes
+- manage all notes on a single page

 ### 🔍 4. search and filtering
 - search by name or tags